Visa Options for Studying in New Zealand – Students Visa

 Cost of Study for International Students in New Zealand

-The cost of studying in New Zealand for international students is pretty high and there are different fee structures for different courses.
+The cost of studying in New Zealand for international students is pretty high, and there are different fee structures for various courses.

 • Fees for arts or social sciences range from NZ$20,000 a year.